 Fertility treatment and breast milk

-If you're worried about how a particular drug affects breastfeeding, talk to your GP.
+If you're worried about how a medicine affects breastfeeding, talk to your GP and fertility expert.